CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-8-Advance-Cloud-Defense.md

 ![Adaptive Application Control1](../Images/adaptive-application-control.png)

-4. The Adaptive application controls page opens with your VMs grouped into the following tabs: Configured, Recommended and No recommendations.
+3. The Adaptive application controls page opens with your VMs grouped into the following tabs: Configured, Recommended and No recommendation.

-5. Click on the **Recommended** tab.
+4. Click on the **Recommended** tab.

 ![Adaptive Application Control2](../Images/adaptive-application-control2.png)

-6. If this tab does not contain any group yet, it means that Security Center needs at least two weeks of data to define the unique recommendations per group of machines.
+5. If this tab does not contain any group yet, it means that Security Center needs at least two weeks of data to define the unique recommendations per group of machines.

 ### Exercise 3: File Integrity Monitoring